 Visit Thirlmere Lakes National Park for a beautiful and relaxing spot to enjoy and get away from the crowds.

-When the water levels are high, you can swim or canoe in the lake.
-Pack a picnic, relax by the water and be sure to make use of the free barbecues to cook up a feast while enjoying the fresh Wollondilly Shire air.
+Pack a picnic and be sure to make use of the free barbecues to cook up a feast while enjoying the fresh Wollondilly Shire air.

 Thirmere Lakes is open from sunrise to sunset but may have to close at times due to poor weather or fire danger.